SB68 Alabama 2020 Session

 - Medical Examiners, required to notify next of kin when retaining organ of deceased, prohibit medical examiner for retaining organ for use not in conjunction with autopsy

-This bill would require a medical examiner performing his or her duties in any county in this state to notify the next of kin, through the appropriate law enforcement agency, when retaining a deceased person's organ or organs for additional testing that is required to determine the cause or manner of death.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 23, 2026.
+May contain errors — refer to the official bill text for accuracy.- Medical examiner must notify the next of kin through the appropriate law enforcement agency when retaining an organ or organs for additional testing required to determine identification or the cause or manner of death.

-This bill would also prohibit a medical examiner who is performing his or her duties in any county in this state from retaining an organ of the deceased for research or any other purpose not in conjunction with a determination of identification, cause, or manner of death without notification to, and approval by, the appropriate next of kin.
+- Medical examiner is prohibited from retaining an organ for research or other purposes not related to identification or the cause or manner of death without notification to, and approval by, the appropriate next of kin.

 - Subjects